Day 5 was the culmination of our trip.

-It was hard to get started.
+It was hard to get started mentally.
+I felt overcome with fear.
 It felt like everything was working against me.
-Had a small moment the night before where I felt so defeated, but thanks to awesome friends and the resort hot tub, I kicked those thoughts to the side.
-Weather was chilly for sure, my muscles felt slightly tight, it was so so early, we felt frazzled.
+Had a moment of defeat the night before, but thanks to awesome friends and the resort hot tub, I moving forward despite the negative thoughts swirling in my mind.
+The weather was chilly for sure, my muscles felt tight, it was so so early, we felt frazzled.
 My odds weren’t feeling ideal to finish or finish well.

 Once the race started though, it felt pretty good.
 I had what felt like my groove.
-Ran with friends, made new friends, and kept moving praying that my muscles would warm and I’d be able to finish.
+Ran with friends, made new friends, and kept moving praying that my muscles would warm and I’d be able to finish this thing in one piece.

 Hip update.
 Hips were so good.
 Barely any pain until mile 11.
 I had to walk most of the last two miles…BUT I finished a half marathon!
 At altitude, with a hip I didn’t think could do it in the time I had.
 And next to the most beautiful mountain range.